 - Southern Company

-Digital Media Research Team
+Social Media Research Team

-Marcia W. DiStaso, Ph.D., APR, is the Director of the Digital Media Research Center and an Assistant Professor of Public Relations in the College of Communications at Pennsylvania State University.
+Marcia W. DiStaso, Ph.D., is the Director of the Social Media Research Center and an Assistant Professor of Public Relations in the College of Communications at Pennsylvania State University.
 She is a Senior Research Fellow of the Arthur W. Page Center, Chair of the PRSA Financial Communications Section, and Co-Chair of the PRSA National Research Committee.
 Her research focuses on exploring and informing the practice of social media, financial communication and investor relations.
 She serves on the Editorial Review Board of Public Relations Journal and is a member of the Research Advisory Committee of the International Public Relations Research Conference.
 She is a past recipient of IPR’s Ketchum Excellence in Public Relations Research Award and was recently recognized as a Promising Professor by the Association for Education in Journalism and Mass Communication.
 Prior to entering academia she worked in the global investment industry.
 She also has worked in agency, nonprofit and university public relations.
 Her Ph.D. degree is from the University of Miami.
 She also holds an M.A. degree in mass communications and a B.A. degree in economics from the University of South Florida.
 Her M.A. thesis won the IPR’s Northwestern Mutual Masters Thesis Competition.